Along with this, it has all the main features of the other Black Diamond models we tested, however, it is slightly heavier.

 The Storm is the most powerful of the Black Diamond models we tested.
 It can produce 350 lumens and reach up to 80 meters.

 Like the other Black Diamond headlamps, the Storm comes with a brightness memory feature.
-This means that when you turn your headlamp on it will return to the setting it was on when it was turned off.
-The advantage of this is that you do not have to search for your favorite setting each time you switch your headlamp on and prevents your eyes having to endure the maximum brightness setting each time you turn it on.
+This means that when you turn your headlamp on, it will return to the setting it was on when it was turned off.
+The advantage of this is that you do not have to search for your favorite setting each time you switch your headlamp on, and it prevents your eyes having to endure the maximum brightness setting each time you turn it on.

 The Black Diamond Storm features 3 different bulbs:

 - 1 QUAD power LED (high-powered white light)

 The QUAD power LED provides a bright, precise beam that is perfect for route finding after dark.
 The Storms improved lighting profile increases the overall brightness and improves peripheral lighting for close-up, campsite activities.